hupe13/wimb-and-block/readme.md

 ### Logging

-* The logging is very verbose.
+* The logging can be very verbose.
 Please check the logs and the WIMB table regularly.

 ## Updates